angelomorgado/CARLA-Ultimate-Template/env/README.md

 \* The Situations are: 0: Road, 1: Roundabout, 2: Junction, 3: Tunnel
 However you can customize this by changing the dictionary and the number of situations variable.

+### Reward Function

+To customize the reward function you can simply change the function `calculate_reward` in the file [reward.py](../env/reward.py).
+If you want to change the signature of the function, don't forget to also change it in the [CarlaEnv](../env/environment.py) class!

+The default reward function takes int

 ### Methods

 The public methods accessible through the CarlaEnv class are: